HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

 Each processing stream is contained in its own directory (/data/streams/) with a configuration file (info.json).
 All streams run as system services under gearman (http://gearman.org).

-All system services are monitored using monit (https://mmonit.com/monit/download/) which provides a user interface to start/stop services.
+All system services are monitored using monit (https://mmonit.com/monit/download/) which provides its own user interface to start/stop services.
 Monit makes sure that after a restart all system services are started up again.
 This functionality uses process id files stored in /data/.pids/.
-After an unsuccessful restart it might be nessessary to manually delete these files.
+After an unsuccessful reboot it might be nessessary to manually delete these files, alternatively try to stop and restart the storescpd service in the monit user interface which runs locally in MasterTemplate http://localhost:2812/.